Head of state Shaikh Hamad bin Khalifa al-Thani

-Head of government: Shaikh Hamad bin Jassim bin Jabr al-Thani
+Head of government Shaikh Hamad bin Jassim bin Jabr

-Women continued to face discrimination and violence.
+Women faced discrimination and violence.
 Migrant workers were exploited and abused, and inadequately protected under the law.
-Around 100 people remained arbitrarily deprived of their nationality.
+Hundreds of people continued to be arbitrarily deprived of their nationality.
 Sentences of flogging were passed.
-Death sentences continued to be upheld, although no executions were carried out.
+Death sentences continued to be handed down, although no executions were carried out.

 Discrimination and violence against women